abritoh/data-eng-hive-automic/README.md

 # Big Data Processing in Large Production Environments

 Big data processing in large-scale production environments, such as those seen in Walmart and other global enterprises, involves handling massive volumes of diverse data with precision and efficiency.
-This document outlines some components, tools, and practices used in such environments to provide guidance/visibility about real industrial-grade data engineering systems.
+This document outlines some components, tools, and practices used in such environments to provide guidance/visibility about industrial-grade backend-data engineering ecosystems.

 ## Data Engineering

-Data engineering involves designing and building pipelines, scripts, storage systems that transform raw data into structured and usable formats.
+Data engineering involves designing and building pipelines and scripts that transform raw data into structured and usable formats, while utilizing existing high-performance storage systems and ETL tools connected through clusters of servers to efficiently handle high-volume data processing.

 ### Key aspects include: